aarushi98ag/image_editor/README.md

 ### Customisation
 You can customise the slider according to your need.
 All the defaults are mentioned in lightslider.js and can be modified according to the need.
 By default we have scaled all the images to 300px-300px to fit the width of the popup.
-This can be adjusted according to the need.
+This can be adjusted according to the need through modifying the height and width needed in 'scale' variable;

 ### AND YOU ARE SET TO GO!!!